A photo essay on the mental health crisis in the veterinary profession

 Veterinarians are critical public health professionals trained to promote an interdisciplinary approach to solving global health problems.
 We simply cannot afford this profession to suffer in silence.
 Supporting resilience in the veterinary profession is key to developing sustainable climate change policies.

 Addressing "the white swan in the room" will nonetheless require breaking down the many silos on mental health care and a number of inconvenient truths that extend all the way to animal sentience.
 Mental health and animal sentience are nothing less than two sides of the same inconvenient truth: the shared capacity to experience pain, distress and suffering.
-Much like mental health does not stem from personality weakness or character flaw, animals are not inferior in their capacity to feel and suffer.
+Much like mental illness does not stem from personality weakness or character flaw, animals are not inferior in their capacity to feel and suffer.

 The veterinary profession faces a number of incompatible demands and maddening incoherencies, which extend to policies that fall short in viewing veterinarians as keystone contributors to the climate change landscape.
 Incapacitating veterinarians from speaking out and acting in accordance with the profession's intention creates profound ethical conflict and comes with a psychic cost, itself leading to emotional exhaustion and burnout.